14 Surprising Benefits Of Camphor

 Several sources claim camphor can help solve hair loss, treat dandruff, and strengthen your hair.
 A few experts claim that massaging your scalp with a mixture of camphor and coconut oil can help stimulate healthy hair growth.
 While there’s evidence of traditional use of camphor for hair, we don’t yet know exactly how it works.
 Anecdotal evidence suggests that it can even kill lice, soothe itchy scalp, and remove dandruff.

-If you are experiencing pain around your joints and muscles, camphor might be an easy option.
+If you are experiencing pain around your joints and muscles, camphor might be a ready option.
 One study reveals that camphor oil initially produces a cooling sensation and then creates a warming sensation, resulting in desensitization of sensory nerves, which relieves pain, especially of the joints.15 16 This is why it can be considered an alternative pain relief medicine for patients of osteoarthritis.
 However, camphor cannot cure osteoarthritis.

 How to use it

 - For cramps, you would need to heat sesame oil and then mix it with crushed camphor.
-Massage the ointment on your joints.13
+Massage the ointment on your joints.17

 A stuffy nose?
 A stubborn cough?
 You might want to consider using camphor.
 One of the most popular benefits of camphor is its potential to clear a congested chest and nose.
-In fact, certain medicated chest and throat rubs for cough and cold also have camphor as an ingredient.14 15 This is because camphor oil has a strong smell that unclogs a congested respiratory tract.
+In fact, certain medicated chest and throat rubs for cough and cold also have camphor as an ingredient.18 19 This is because camphor oil has active compounds that can unclog a congested respiratory tract.

 How to use it

-- Mix equal parts of sweet oil and camphor essential oil and rub it gently on the chest.16
+- Mix equal parts of sweet oil and camphor essential oil and rub it gently on the chest.20

 Popular anecdotal evidence reveals that people get rid of their toenail fungus just by applying a cough and cold chest rub on their toes.
 Why does this happen?
-Because camphor is an active ingredient.
-Its antibiotic property helps destroy the fungus and lets your toe breathe freely again.17
+Possibly because camphor is an active ingredient.
+Its antibiotic property helps destroy the fungus and lets your toe breathe freely again.21

 Camphor, when applied on the skin, increases blood circulation and eliminates the risk of disorders caused by improper blood flow.
 A study revealed that the application of petroleum jelly, which contained up to 20% camphor, on the skin improved circulation.
-However, it’s important to note that camphor or camphor oil should not be directly applied to the skin.20 Mix it with coconut oil or any essential oil.
+However, it’s important to note that camphor or camphor oil should not be directly applied to the skin.24 Mix it with coconut oil or any other carrier oil.

 While it is unsafe to ingest camphor if you’re pregnant, its topical application can actually help you through pregnancy.
-Warm camphor oil can be applied on the stomach and abdominal region to reduce the intensity of cramps.22
+Warm camphor oil can be applied on the stomach and the abdominal region to reduce the intensity of cramps.26

 Mosquitoes bugging you?
-Burn a camphor tablet in the corner of your room.
-Studies have proven camphor acts as a natural mosquito repellent.23 It has also been used traditionally to get rid of moths.
+Burn a camphor tablet in a corner of your room.
+Studies have proven camphor acts as a natural mosquito repellent.27 It has also been used traditionally to get rid of moths.
 Camphor crystals are popularly kept in cupboards to repel cockroaches and other tiny insects.